havers0n/san-miguel-hostel/ARCHITECTURE.md

 2) **No “orphan” inFlight locks**

 At any observation point in the headless loop (after worker step + after `engineTick.tick`):
+This is checked after worker.step() and after engineTick.tick(), not mid-transaction.

 - For every `agentId ∈ runtime.inFlightByAgent` there exists an outstanding request for that agent in one of:
   - `runtime.queue`